dojoengine/book/src/toolchain/torii/graphql.md

 }
 ```

 Great!
-If you're wondering about the number of fields a `Component` has or the details of a `System`, you can find all this information in the `Documentation Explorer` section of the GraphQL IDE.
+If you're wondering about the number of fields a `Model` has or the details of a `System`, you can find all this information in the `Documentation Explorer` section of the GraphQL IDE.
 It's your go-to place for exploring the rest of the documentation.

 Now lets retrieve data from `spawn` System.